geudde/attic-chest/pages/13.reference/01.porden/docs.md

 How vast the fiery realm ! around her stood 260

-Unnumber'd Sprites, that various tasks pursu'd ; Surpris'd she saw, where some of gentler birth
+Unnumber'd Sprites, that various tasks pursu'd; Surpris'd she saw, where some of gentler birth
 Warm with benignant heat the incumbent earth,
 Arous'd the slumbering seed, and bid it shoot